Fundamental Duties – Article 51(A), Difference Between Fundamental Rights & Duties

 Examples Right to Equality, Right to Freedom of Speech, Right to Education, etc. Respect for the National Flag and National Anthem, Promoting scientific temper, Safeguarding public property, etc.

-Fundamental Duties UPSC
+Fundamental Duties in the UPSC Context

-The Chief Justice of India recently emphasized that the Fundamental Duties in our Constitution go beyond being just technical or pedantic rules.
+• The Chief Justice of India recently emphasized that the Fundamental Duties in our Constitution go beyond being just technical or pedantic rules.
 Instead, they were included as a means to drive social transformation.

-So, how did these Fundamental Duties find their way into our Constitution?
-They drew inspiration from the Constitution of Russia, the former Soviet Union.
-In 1976, the Swaran Singh Committee recommended their inclusion, and they were added as Part IV-A of the Constitution through the 42nd Constitutional Amendment Act.
+• In 1976, the Swaran Singh Committee recommended their inclusion, and they were added as Part IV-A of the Constitution through the 42nd Constitutional Amendment Act.

-Initially, there were ten Fundamental Duties, but in 2002, the 86th Constitutional Amendment Act added one more, bringing the total to eleven.
+• Initially, there were ten Fundamental Duties, but in 2002, the 86th Constitutional Amendment Act added one more, bringing the total to eleven.
 You can find all these duties listed in Article 51-A of the Constitution, which is the only article in Part-IV-A dedicated to them.

-Similar to the Directive Principles of State Policy, it’s important to note that Fundamental Duties are not subject to judicial enforcement; they are non-justiciable.
+• Similar to the Directive Principles of State Policy, it’s important to note that Fundamental Duties are not subject to judicial enforcement; they are non-justiciable.

 UPSC Notes Related Articles